buslakj/code_sample/readme.md

 Thank you for taking a look at my code sample and please do not hesitate to reach out if you have any questions for me.

 You can find me at kbuslachjobs@gmail.com or on Linkedin: https://www.linkedin.com/in/kassidyjanae/

+In order to run the tests:

+  $ python3 -m pytest